RunielN597/faerieringgames/content/games/microdruids/_index.md

  To do this, roll the three dice.

- Each result equal to or lower than the number of Druids of your color on that Magic Circle is a success.
+ Each result equal to or lower than the number of standing Druids of your color on that Magic Circle is a success.

  For each success, place a cube of your color on the Magic Circle.

- Then, if there are cubes of both colors at a Magic Circle, remove one cube of each color and return them to the players' supplies until there are only cubes of on color on the Magic Circle.
+ Then, if there are cubes of both colors at a Magic Circle, remove one cube of each color and return them to the players' supplies until there are only cubes of one color on the Magic Circle.

 ###  Stun